ryanq47/WhisperNet/Documentation/ObsidianDocs/1. Task Tracker/Tasks/Server Authentication.md

 - [ ] Implement user management functions
 	- [x] create
 		- [ ] Needs a healthy error review
-		- [ ] Need to add JWT requiremnet decorator
+		- [x] Need to add JWT requiremnet decorator
-		- [ ] Needs a custom path in the yaml file
+		- [x] Needs a custom path in the yaml file
-	- [ ] delete
+	- [x] delete
-		- [ ] simlar as create but just change to delete
+		- [x] simlar as create but just change to delete
-	- [ ] modify
+	- [x] modify -- don't worry about it for now
-- [ ] Get data from POST request (probably just json)
+- [x] Get data from POST request (probably just json)
-	- [ ] Figure out how a success/fail response will be handled (hide it in cookies? or just straight up say fail)
+	- [x] Figure out how a success/fail response will be handled (hide it in cookies? or just straight up say fail)
-- [ ] Document process/modules
+- [x] Document process/modules

 ## Resources